 Other factors that impact the homeowners insurance premiums include the building material availability, crime rate, and the neighborhood.
 Coverage options like added riders for jewelry, wine, or art, deductibles, and the amount of coverage you want all factor into your final price.
 Things like your roof type, building construction, heating type, age of the home, condition of the home, swimming pool, security systems, extensions, trampoline, and your home’s proximity to the coast play a role.

 If you don’t maintain your home, this increases the insurer’s chances that they’ll have to pay out on a damage claim sooner or later.
 If you have a dog or cat, this can drive up the cost.
 This is especially true if you have larger dogs or specific breeds like pit bulls.

-When you set up the best home insurance policy, you can build it specifically to suit your needs.
+When you set up the homeowners insurance policy, you can build it specifically to suit your needs and see what information you need to provide.
 You can create one specific to the contents of your home and the home itself, so what do you need to keep in mind when you select options?

 Even if you decide to buy the house outright and forego a traditional mortgage, you still want to have building insurance.
 If something were to damage your home or garage unexpectedly, you could find yourself on the receiving end of a significant or large repair bill.
 You’ll have to pay a lot of these bills upfront rather than simply submitting a claim to your insurer.

 The structure of your home itself gains protection under building insurance, but what about all of your items in the home?
 Contents insurance covers items like your personal belongings and your furniture in the event something were to happen.
 If you rent from a landlord, the building insurance is your landlord’s responsibility.
 However, the contents insurance is yours because it involves your personal items.